Ollie-Boy/blog/content/blog/How-to-Add-a-Scroll-Button-to-Your-Hugo-Site.md

 ```

 ## With npm
 You can also install the package via npm and import it into your own bundle.
-Run below code in your hugo project's root folder.
+Run the below codes in your hugo project's root folder.

 ```js
 npm install --save vanilla-back-to-top